ArunaBisht/Machine_Learning_Trading_Bot/README.md

    -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   Results of using second SVM model by changing the parameters like short window and long window, 'strategy predicted returns' are higher then 'actual returns'
+   Results of using 2nd SVM model by changing the parameters like short window and long window, 'strategy predicted returns' are higher then 'actual returns'

   ![](snapshots/second_model_window_times.PNG)